kerwin308071070/align-login/README.md

 ## About the homework

+### Login
+- Click on the "使用演示账户", then login.
+- If login fail, please run "node scripts/create-demo-user", then replace user.password in the "app/auth/login/routes" with the hash pwd generated

 ### JWT authorization
 - Used a mocked user to login, the password is encripted by hash provided by script>create-demo-user, which in real scenario should be looked up in database.
 - Then in the jwt.ts to create a jwt token to set back into the session with name 'access-token'.